find a suitable candidatesubmit a vacancy

-discover the 6 building blocks of a profitable teamdownload now
+6 building blocks of a profitable teamdownload the guide

-The world around us is changing more and more quickly impacting the labor market and how we decide to build our teams and organisations.
-Over the last decades, we have gone from a unified, jointly managed labor market to one that is increasingly fragmented.
-The traditional long-term employment is, to a greater extent, replaced by temporary employment in a mix of project hires, consultants, and freelancers.
+The world around us is changing more and more quickly impacting the labour market and how we decide to build our teams and organisations.
+Over the last decades, we have gone from a unified, jointly managed labour market to one that is increasingly fragmented.
+Traditional long-term employment is, to a greater extent, replaced by temporary employment in a mix of project hires, consultants, and freelancers.
 According to the 2020 Global Human Capital Trends study from Deloitte, 45% of HR professionals stated that incorporating agile and team-based work is the biggest change HR can make to maximise its impact.

 In a rapidly changing economy, the need for skills can drastically change.
 Suddenly, new areas and opportunities arise and you need to hire niche expertise fast.
 To ensure the most critical skills at the right time, many companies rely on consultants.
 Letting your employees work in parallel with external specialists with different cutting-edge skills is often an effective way of developing employees' competencies in essential areas.

 In many industries, there are apparent seasonal variations throughout the year, week, and day.
 Mapping them out makes it easier to plan for how to organise your team.
 To prepare for uncertainty, you also need to plan for different future scenarios.
 This allows you to formulate a strategy for adjusting the size of the group based on unforeseen events, which in turn will future-proof your business.

 do we have the right mix of permanent and temporary staff?

 To adapt the organisation for unforeseen fluctuations, you need to have the right mix of permanent and temporary staff.
 When deciding which skills to hire permanently and which to hire temporarily, we recommend our customers distinguish between three types of skills; business-critical, medium-level skills, and less-advanced skills.